LorenzoGiannuzzo/BESS-Optimization/README.md

 - `configuration.py`: Configuration settings for the project.
 - `main.py`: The main script that runs the optimization and post-processing.
 - `objective_function.py`: Defines the objective function for the optimization.
-- `requirements.txt`: Lists the dependencies required to run the project.
 - `utils.py`: Utility functions used across the project.
 - `PV.py`: Import data related to the PV size and production.